-The Council of Juvenile Correctional Administrators (CJCA) is a national non-profit organization, formed in 1994 to improve local juvenile correctional services, programs and practices so the youths within the systems succeed when they return to the community and to provide national leadership and leadership development for the individuals responsible for the systems.
-CJCA represents the youth correctional CEOs in 50 states, Puerto Rico and major metropolitan counties.
+The Council of Juvenile Justice Administrators (CJJA) is a national non-profit organization, formed in 1994 (as CJCA) to improve local juvenile correctional services, programs and practices so the youths within the systems succeed when they return to the community and to provide national leadership and leadership development for the individuals responsible for the systems.
+CJJA represents the youth correctional CEOs in 50 states, Puerto Rico and major metropolitan counties.

 Michael P. Dempsey

-Mike follows the first Executive Director Edward J. Loughran for CJCA, who founded the national organization of youth correction chief executive officers in 1994.
+Mike follows the first Executive Director Edward J. Loughran for CJCA, (now CJJA) who founded the national organization of youth correction chief executive officers in 1994.

 Mike previously served as Executive Director of the Indiana Department of Corrections, Division of Youth Services from 2009 to 2015.
 He began his work with the Indiana Department of Corrections as Superintendent of the Pendleton Juvenile Correctional Facility in June 2006.
 Prior to moving to Indiana, he served as the Superintendent of the Kansas Juvenile Correctional Complex for approximately two and a half years.
 He began his career in corrections with the Missouri Department of Corrections, starting as a Corrections Officer at the Missouri State Penitentiary in 1985.
 Since that time, Mike has held positions as a Correctional Sergeant, Lieutenant, Captain and Major.
 He has also held positions as Correctional Training Officer, Internal Affairs Investigator, Assistant Superintendent and Associate Superintendent.

 He has extensive experience with CJCA (CJJA) and Performance-based Standards (PbS).
 He served as president of the CJCA Board of Directors for two years (2012-2014), and on the PbS Board of Directors for four years, two of those years as president.
 Mike was an active member of CJCA while he was director of Indiana DYS.